Infinite Jest: Style

 Infinite Jest is a postmodern encyclopedic novel, famous for its length, detail, and digressions involving 388 endnotes, some of which themselves have footnotes.
 It has also been called metamodernist and hysterical realist.
 Wallace's "encyclopedic display of knowledge" incorporates media theory, linguistics, film studies, sport, addiction, science, and issues of national identity.
-The book is often humorous yet explores melancholy deeply.
+The book is often humorous, yet explores melancholy deeply.
 The novel's narration mostly alternates between third-person limited and omniscient points of view, but also includes several first-person accounts.

 Eschewing chronological plot development and straightforward resolution—a concern often mentioned in reviews—the novel supports a wide range of readings.
 At various times Wallace said that he intended for the novel's plot to resolve, but indirectly; responding to his editor's concerns about the lack of resolution, he said "the answers all [exist], but just past the last page".
-Long after publication Wallace maintained this position, stating that the novel "does resolve, but it resolves ... outside of the right frame of the picture.
+Long after publication Wallace maintained this position, saying that the novel "does resolve, but it resolves ... outside of the right frame of the picture.
 You can get a pretty good idea, I think, of what happens".
 Critical reviews and a reader's guide have provided insight, but Stephen Burn notes that Wallace privately conceded to Jonathan Franzen that "the story can't fully be made sense of".